Check out EQUIPPED’s newest course, Mental Health Matters: A 2SLGBTQ+ Course!

 How can I become a Peer Support Worker?

 CMHA Calgary’s School of Peer Support provides a unique opportunity for people who have a lived history with a mental health or substance use challenge to use their experience to support their community and make a difference.
 We provide 83 hours of training, 50 hours of unpaid practicum experience, and opportunities to connect with the Peer Supporter Community of Practice.
-Training is free of cost, but individuals must apply and undergo an interview process before being accepted into the program.
 More information can be found on our website: https://cmha.calgary.ab.ca/education-training/become-a-peer/

 How can I connect with CMHA Calgary?
 Where can I learn more about CMHA Calgary?

 How does CMHA Calgary use its funds, volunteers, community partnerships, expertise, etc.?